-Holly is an animator, illustrator and community artist specialising in 2D, hand-made and mixedmedia techniques.
+Holly is an animator, illustrator and community artist specialising in 2D, hand-made and mixed-media techniques.

-This showreel was made from selected paper-cut animations from a recent project for Coppice Theatre.
+This showreel was made from selected paper-cut animations from recent projects for Coppice Theatre, including: Tales from a Haunted Bookshop, Jack's Frosty Stories and Science Adventures.